zzzprojects/learn-orm/tutorials/csharp-tutorial/collections.md

 }
 ```

-As you can see that we have added different types of data to the array list.
-The first data is `string`, then we have added `DataTime` object and the last one is an integer.
+As you can see we added different types of data to the array list.
+The first data is `string`, then we added `DataTime` object and the last one is an integer.

 Let's run the above code and you will see the following code.